Nouran-Khallaf/Arabic-Readability-Corpus/README.md

 Table ~\ref{Data-Set1} shows distribution of the number of used sentences and tokens per each Common European Framework of language proficiency Reference [CEFR] Level.
 In principle we have data for 5-way (A1, A2, B1, etc), 3-way (A, B or C) and binary (A+B vs C) classification tasks, but here in this presentation, we focus on the 3-way and binary (simple vs complex) classification tasks.

-_If you use any of these models in your work, please cite this paper:_
+_If you use any of this corpora in your work, please cite this paper:_

 ```